Consequences of Original Sin

 Morality Became Relative

-Adam and Eve ignored God’s moral truth and decided for themselves what constituted right and wrong.
-We inherited their propensity to define morality for ourselves.
+Adam and Eve ignored God’s moral truth and decided for themselves what was right and wrong.
+We inherited their tendency to define morality for ourselves.

 Each of us now determines right and wrong based on our desires, current circumstances, and worldview.
-God’s moral truth is just one option from which to choose.
+God’s moral truth is just one option among many.

-Our personalized moral codes enable us to justify all sorts of selfish attitudes and behaviors that disregard the needs and concerns of others.
+Our personalized moral codes justify all sorts of selfish comments, attitudes, and behaviors that disregard the needs and concerns of others.

 Our Freedom Was Restricted